BeyondDeepFakeDetection/Beyond-Deep-Fake-Detection/README.md

 # Beyond Deep Fake Detection (2025)

-This repository contains the official implementation of our paper:
+This repository contains the official implementation of our paper.

-> **Beyond Deep Fake Detection: Framework for Semantic Calibration of deceptive media distributions.**

 ## 🔗 Links